Valve/aspirator/README.markdown

 * Outer window (default - 1)
 * Separator (default - " ")
 * Window links (default - true)

+The defaults are sensible, so in most cases you only need to pass the collection to Pager method.

 This code is [MIT][mit] licenced: